Typhoon Cecil (1982)

-Typhoon Cecil, known in the Philippines as Typhoon Loleng, was a mid-season tropical cyclone that affected Japan and South Korea during August 1982.
+Typhoon Cecil, known in the Philippines as Super Typhoon Loleng, was a mid-season tropical cyclone that affected Japan and South Korea during August 1982.
 An area of disturbed weather formed to the north of Truk on July 31 and tracked westward over the next several days.
 Following an increase in shower activity and a decrease in wind shear, a tropical depression developed on August 4.
 Two days later, the depression strengthened into a tropical storm.
 After turning northwestward and then northward, Cecil intensified into a typhoon on August 7, and then began to deepen at a rapid clip.
 On August 8, Cecil attained its maximum intensity as it brushed Taiwan.
 There, 19 people were killed, including 4 in Wugu District, where 2,800 families sought shelter.
 After pulling away from Taiwan, Typhoon Cecil moved northwestward, and then on August 10, turned to the north-northeast.
 Colder air, cooler waters, and higher shear contributed to a weakening trend, and Cecil was downgraded to a tropical storm on August 11.
 Although Cecil passed east of Japan, it came close enough to the country to drop heavy rains.
 Nation-wide, three people were killed and two were injured.
 A total of 2,100 households lost power in Hinokage.
 On August 14, Cecil turned east and struck South Korea as a minimal tropical storm before dissipating over the Sea of Japan.
 Throughout South Korea, 35 people were killed, 28 went missing, and 28 others sustained injuries.
 Almost 1,300 houses were flooded, which resulted in 6,200 people becoming homeless.
 Damage was estimated at US$30 million.